ebiggers/libdeflate/README.md

 There is no `make install` yet; just copy the file(s) to where you want.

-It's possible to build a Windows binary using MinGW, using a command like this:
+It's possible to build Windows binaries using MinGW with a command like this:

-    $ make CC=x86_64-w64-mingw32-gcc CFLAGS=-static AR=x86_64-w64-mingw32-ar BUILD_BENCHMARK_PROGRAM=yes
+    $ make CC=x86_64-w64-mingw32-gcc BUILD_PROGRAMS=yes

 API
 ===